 You likely already know how important it is for a woman with diabetes to manage her blood sugars carefully during pregnancy, but it’s actually just as important before you become pregnant, too.

-In fact, your blood sugar levels and A1c during the 6 months prior to becoming pregnant can have a tremendous impact on both your ability to become pregnant and on the health of your baby.
+In fact, your blood sugar levels and A1c during the 6 months prior to becoming pregnant can have a tremendous impact on both your ability to become pregnant and the health of your baby.

 “Consistently high blood sugar levels can actually impact your ability to conceive,” explains Jennifer Smith, RD, CDE, and co-author of Pregnancy with Type 1 Diabetes.